rauvarfer97/Data-Science-Projects/Projects/Pentahoo/README.md

-# Data Transformation and Analysis using Pentaho
+# Analyzing Music Streaming Trends with Pentaho Kettle (Data Integration and Insights)

 ## Project Overview
 This project focuses on **data transformation and analysis using Pentaho Data Integration (Kettle)**.
 It processes datasets containing **Spotify streaming data** to extract insights on top songs, artists, and genres.
 The workflow involves **data cleansing, transformation, and merging** to generate meaningful outputs.